-\item {\bf Hubble data:} The cosmic chronometers data, obtained from the spectroscopic techniques applied to passively–evolving galaxies, i.e., galaxies with old stellar populations and low star formation rates.
-Here we have used a sample including 37 data points from different references of \cite{Jimenez:2003iv,Simon:2004tf,Stern:2009ep,Zhang:2012mp,Moresco:2012jh,Moresco:2015cya,Moresco:2016mzx,Ratsimbazafy:2017vga}.
+\item {\bf Hubble data:} We use the data on cosmic chronometers, obtained from the spectroscopic techniques applied to passively–evolving galaxies, i.e., galaxies with old stellar populations and low star formation rates.
+Here we have used a sample of 37 data points from different references of \cite{Jimenez:2003iv,Simon:2004tf,Stern:2009ep,Zhang:2012mp,Moresco:2012jh,Moresco:2015cya,Moresco:2016mzx,Ratsimbazafy:2017vga}.
 We label this dataset as {\bf $H (z)$}.

-\item {\bf Cosmic microwave background:} We have used the cosmic microwave background (CMB) distance prior from final Planck 2018 release.
+\item {\bf Cosmic microwave background:} We have used the cosmic microwave background (CMB) distance prior from the final Planck 2018 release.
 These distance priors derived from the base $\Lambda$CDM model can be used to replace the global fitting of full data released by Planck in 2018 for the other DE models~\cite{Chen:2018dbv}.
 We label this dataset as {\bf CMB}.

 \end{itemize}